hatoo/oha/README.md

 docker build . -t example.com/hatoo/oha:latest
 ```

-Then you can use oha directly throught the container
+Then you can use oha directly through the container

 ```sh
 docker run -it example.com/hatoo/oha:latest https://example.com:3000